statamic/docs/content/collections/docs/new-antlers-parser.md

 ```

 :::tip
 We recommend indenting the markup in your HTML for **human readability and maintainability**, not for final rendered output.
-Anyone still caring about that this day and age probably needs a long vacation and strong Mai Thai or two. 🍹🍹
+Anyone still caring about that this day and age probably needs a long vacation and strong Mai Tai or two. 🍹🍹
 :::

 ### IDE Integrations